OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:75

-> in holiness and righteousness before him all our days.
+> in holiness and righteousness before him, throughout all the days of our lives.

 ## Luke 1:76